 Personal, Social and Emotional Development

-Aspects of personal, social and emotional development includes; making relationships, self-confidence and self-awareness, and managing feelings and behaviour.
+Aspects of personal, social and emotional development includes; Self-regulation, Managing Self and Building Relationships.

 Through adult led and child-initiated activities children develop skills to;

 - Show an understanding of their own feelings and those of others and begin to regulate their behaviour accordingly.

 - Set and work towards simple goals, being able to wait for what they want and control their immediate impulses when appropriate.

 - Give focussed attention to what the teacher says, responding appropriately even when engaged in activity, and show an ability to follow instructions involving several ideas or actions.

 - Be confident to try new activities and show independence, resilience, and perseverance in the face of challenge.

 - Explain the reasons for rules, know right from wrong and try to behave accordingly.